 When fats undergo hydrogenation, they typically become bad for your body and your health.
 In fact, trans fats are so bad, that they have been banned in certain countries since just a few years ago.
 They have been linked to diabetes, heart attacks, infertility and more.

-The kinds of foods which contain these types of foods include:
+The foods which contain this type of fat include:

 - Fried fast foods